Kröger–Vink notation: Procedure

 When using Kröger–Vink notation for both intrinsic and extrinsic defects, it is imperative to keep all masses, sites, and charges balanced in each reaction.
-If any piece is unbalanced, the reactants and the products do not equal the same entity and therefore all quantities are not conserved as they should be.
+If any piece is unbalanced, the reactants and the products do not equal the same entit, and therefore all quantities are not conserved as they should be.
 The first step in this process is determining the correct type of defect and reaction that comes along with it; Schottky and Frenkel defects begin with a null reactant (∅) and produce either cation and anion vacancies (Schottky) or cation/anion vacancies and interstitials (Frenkel).
 Otherwise, a compound is broken down into its respective cation and anion parts for the process to begin on each lattice.
 From here, depending on the required steps for the desired outcome, several possibilities occur.
 For example, the defect may result in an ion on its own ion site or a vacancy on the cation site.
 To complete the reactions, the proper number of each ion must be present (mass balance), an equal number of sites must exist (site balance), and the sums of the charges of the reactants and products must also be equal (charge balance).